Email-Dashboard/Email-Dashboard/CONTRIBUTING.md

 # Feature requests

 Good pull requests—patches, improvements, new features—are a fantastic help!
 That's why feature, improvements requests are welcome.
-But please before opening a feature request, please take a moment to find out whether your idea fits with the scope and aims of the project.
+But before opening a feature request, please take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.
 So, you can provide as much detail and context as possible.
 Before submitting any pull request, please follow the steps on the [Pull Request Checklist](https://github.com/adobe/brackets/wiki/Pull-Request-Checklist) to be sure a good-quality pull request.

 But how to make changes if you're a newbie?
 Here is it!